The perfect Linux Install Guide

 This is arguably the hardest decision to make as this is essentially what you will be permanently looking at and using.
 For Hyrland and DWM, you have to either install it with an install script or use 'make' (for DWM).
 Also, note that for DWM, there are customized versions out there like the Chris Titus version.
 There are also many Hyprland dot files by JaKooLit.
 To install DWM, clone, for example, Titus’s repo mentioned above and use 'make && sudo make install'.
 For Hyprland, use this install script also by JakooLit, which I use and daily drive.
 Note that it has to be run on Debian 13/SID because dependencies are much older on other versions and don’t work.
 Note: the LightDM login manager didn’t detect Hyprland, so use SDDM.
 To install GNOME see snippets below

 You can find similar snippets for other Desktop environment (which I will call DE from now on).
 Moving on to theming the default look for your chosen DE might not fit your tastes and themes for KDE, XFCE and gnome are easy to install.
-The easiest way to cross DE to theme is use lxapperance and have GTK themes downloaded and icon themes, if you use pling use OCS url to put them to the correct folder snd then use lxapperance to choose it.
-Now moving on to GRUB theming as I don’t have the space to write all about them, here is a link to ChrisTitus’s great guide plus install script for all distros.
-Something that you do with grub is a dual boot so in my set up I boot of my external SSD (just a 500GB Samsung T7) and get a grub menu where I can choose between windows and Debian.
+The easiest way to cross DE to theme is use nwg-look and have GTK themes downloaded and icon themes, if you use pling use OCS url to put them to the correct folder snd then use lxapperance to choose it.
+Now moving on to GRUB theming as I don’t have the space to write all about them, here is a link to ChrisTitus’s great guide plus install script for all distros, but the sleek grub themes are the best just search them up.
+Something that you do with grub is a dual boot so in my set up I boot of my external SSD (just a 500GB Samsung T7) and get a grub menu where I can choose between windows and Arch.
 I hope you enjoyed this guide and hope you have used this to make your perfect system.